camunda/camunda-bpm-examples/spring-boot-starter/example-web/README.md

 3. You can also put BPMN, CMMN and DMN files in your classpath, they will be automatically deployed and registered within a process application.

 >Note: Basic authentication is configured on Spring Boot level, this is NOT a Camunda Engine authentication.
-Check [this docs](https://docs.camunda.org/manual/7.12/reference/rest/overview/authentication/) to configure Basic Authentication for Camunda Engine REST API.
+Check [this docs](https://docs.camunda.org/manual/latest/reference/rest/overview/authentication/) to configure Basic Authentication for Camunda Engine REST API.

 ## Run the application and call the REST API

 You can then build the application with `mvn clean install` and then run it with `java -jar` command.

-Then you can access the REST API in the browser through: `http://localhost:8080/rest/engine` (provide login/password: user/password).
+Then you can access the REST API in the browser through: `http://localhost:8080/engine-rest/engine` (provide login/password from `application.yaml`, default: demo/demo).

-Another endpoint to test: `http://localhost:8080/rest/engine/default/process-definition` - this will show you the deployed process definition.
+Another endpoint to test: `http://localhost:8080/engine-rest/engine/default/process-definition` - this will show you the deployed process definition.